1.5 Run the application

 Search criteria

 As you can see below, the Sales Order List form has a collapsible side panel, where you can specify search criteria by all of the sales order fields.
-For maximum flexibility, each criterion allows the selection of an operator based on the type of field.
+For maximum flexibility, each criterion allows selection of an operator based on the type of field.

 Let's enter some criteria by the Order Date, and click Search.
 The view will validate your input, run the search, and then collapse the criteria panel and show the data in the results grid.